pixop/video-compare/README.md

     ./video-compare -t 80 video1.mp4 video2.mp4

-The above arguments can be combined in any order.
+The above arguments can be combined in any order, of course.

-Note that in order to work, the `SourceCodePro-Regular.ttf` font must be located in the same directory as the main executable.
-It is recommended to leave the compiled software in its source folder to ensure access to external dependencies and run the program from a different working directory:

-    [path-to-video-compare-source-code]/video-compare video1.mp4 video2.mp4

 ## Controls